 Your application will receive a thorough review from a professional admissions counselor.
 Remember that admission to our university is holistic, competitive, and selective.
-In reviewing your application, we consider your performance in rigorous course work, written statements, standardized test scores, extracurricular activities and an optional letter of recommendation.
-We are also looking for sustained involvement in activities in or out of school, leadership, community involvements, research or any special gifts or talents that you would bring to our university.
+We consider your performance in rigorous course work, written statements, standardized test scores, extracurricular activities and an optional letter of recommendation.
+Counselors are also looking for sustained involvement in activities in or out of school, leadership, community involvements, research or any special gifts or talents that you would bring to our university.

 Here are a few tips to help you get started, but contact our office if you have questions along the way.